bitPanG98/GeoSpy/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -u URL, --url URL     Put the web page url to clone -p PORT, --port PORT  Insert your port
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -u URL, --url URL     Put the web page url to clone.
+  -p PORT, --port PORT  Insert your port.
   -ak ACCESSKEY, --accesskey ACCESSKEY
-                        Insert your custom key access -l LOCAL, --local LOCAL
+                        Insert your custom key access.
+  -l LOCAL, --local LOCAL
-                        Insert your home file
+                        Insert your home file.
-  -n, --ngrok           Insert your ngrok Authtoken -ic INJC, --injectcode INJC
+  -n, --ngrok           Insert your ngrok Authtoken.
+  -ic INJC, --injectcode INJC
-                        Insert your custom REST API path -ud UPDATE, --update UPDATE
+                        Insert your custom REST API path.
+  -ud UPDATE, --update UPDATE
-                        Update GeoSpy to the latest version
+                        Update GeoSpy to the latest version.
 ```

 **--url**  In this option you add the URL you want to clone, which works as a decoy.